HMS Grasshopper (T85): Service

 The ship was ordered on 9 August 1937 as one of the intended replacements for the existing river gunboats stationed on the Chinese rivers.
 Grasshopper was laid down on 29 December 1937 by John I. Thornycroft & Company at Woolston, Southampton, and launched on 19 January 1939.

 In April 1939 she sailed to the China Station under her own power and was expected to arrive on 24 May.
+While on her voyage to the China Station she came across the Danish ship on fire 20 miles south of the Barberyn Lighthouse, Ceylon on 9 May.
+All passengers and part of the crew had been taken off by the British Liner "Canton" and Grasshopper took off the rest of her crew.
+They were transferred to a Tug so she could resume her voyage to China.
 Grasshopper was commissioned on 1 June 1939 in Hong Kong and completed on 13 June.
 She was deployed to the Yangtse River where she replaced the HMS Gnat later that month.
 Part of Gnats crew transferred to Grasshopper, including the ship's mascot, a dog called Judy.
 Following Japan's entry into the Second World War in December 1941, she was transferred from China to Singapore.
 During January 1942, Grasshopper supported retreating Allied troops during the Malayan Campaign.
 Starting on 27 January, Grasshopper and Dragonfly rescued almost 3,000 soldiers from the British 53rd Infantry and 15th Indian Infantry Brigades from the swamps south of Batu Pahat after they had been cut off by the advancing Japanese forces.